Meet The Kids

 Michael & Amber

-Meet Michiel, 17, who loves snowboarding and kart racing, computer games, hanging with his friends, DJ’ing, and “The Big Bang Theory”.
-His 9-year-old sister Amber loves to horse around with Michiel, gymnastics, dancing, the color green and the TV show “Violetta”.
+Meet Michiel, 18, who loves snowboarding and kart racing, computer games, hanging with his friends, DJ’ing, and “The Big Bang Theory”.
+His 11-year-old sister Amber loves to horse around with Michiel, gymnastics, dancing, the color green and and her mobile phone.
 Read about these very close siblings from Belgium on their multi-lingual site created with love by their parents.
 Learn through the detailed diary about their experiences living with Progeria, and the life of this wonderful boy and girl who bring so much joy to all who know them.
 You can also stay in touch with them on Michiel’s Facebook page.

 Nihal from Mumbai, India, passed away in 2016 at the age of 15.
 Nihal was a big science fan who loved to paint.
 You can see some of his wonderful artwork on his Facebook page, TEAM NIHAL and on his Twitter, both still active by his Dad, Srinivas.
 One of Nihal’s greatest dreams was to ride in a Lamborghini-a dream that came true early in 2015 at Lamborghini Mumbai, who surprised Nihal for his 14th birthday.
 Nihal was a pivotal figure in the campaign #Finding60inIndia, part of PRF’s Find the Other 150 Campaign in partnership with India’s MediaMedic Communications.
 It is estimated there are 60 children in India who we are looking to identify and connect with so that they can get the unique help they need, including participation in the PRF-funded clinical drug trials.
 Watch this video featuring Nihal for more information.